ssMaritime.com & ssMaritime.net

 Upper Deck – Was the location for the Pursers office, hair dresser and medical centre.
 Although this deck was mostly occupied with cabins, located far aft was the children’s playroom and nursery.
 This deck also featured the traditional covered walk around deck, so popular with all who undertook long voyages and liked to go and “walk a mile” early in the morning!

-crew quarters than continued down to the deck below.
+quarters than continued down to the deck below.

-six holds.
-She had a capacity of 155,857cu ft for traditional dry cargo,
+Cargo - Ruahine had six holds.
+She had a capacity of 155,857cu ft for

-goods in her refrigerated holds, as she and her sisters transported butter and
+available for perishable goods in her refrigerated holds, as she and her

-meat (mostly Lamb) and other food items from New Zealand to the UK.
+sisters transported butter and meat (mostly Lamb) and other food items from New

 Photo Album